|

 if there is a history of depression in the family then the woman

+is at risk.
 WHAT ARE THE DIFFERENT TYPESOF POSTPARTUM DEPRESSION?
+As mentioned earlier postpartum depression is

 a term used to describe a range of physical and emotional symptoms